opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 `aggregation` | Specify a statistical aggregation function.
 The argument of this function must be a field. | Yes | 1000 `by-clause` | Specify one or more fields to group the results by.
 If not specified, the `stats` command returns only one row, which is the aggregation over the entire result set. | No | -

-*Example 1*: Calculate the average of a field
+*Example 1*: Calculate the average value of a field

 To calculate the average `age` of all documents: